dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 Note the in output the line starting with " -> Parallel Seq scan on foo".
 This line denotes that the database performed a sequential search and read all the rows in the table.
 The execution time for this query was 265.021ms.
 Also note the line that says "Buffers: shared hit=97 read=6272".
 This mean that we needed to read 97 pages from memory, and 6272 pages from disk.

-Now let's add an index on the name colum and see how the same query performs.
+Now let's add an index on the name column and see how the same query performs.
 We're using the command `create index concurrently` because we don't want to block the table for writes.

 {{< highlight sql >}}
 create index concurrently on foo(name);